Ashish013/jekyll-now/_posts/2021-01-16-Hello-World.md

 When I'm not training models and being a geek, I like to roller skate or watch a few space documentaries and follow up on future space endeavors and technologies and sometimes even try out some filmmaking.

-## Non academic Achievements
+## Non Academic Achievements

 Speaking of space, our entry in the NASA Ames Space Settlement contest had won a consolation prize with over 4000 students participating world wide that year.
 Our idea included a ten torus mega structure located around the orbit of Mars with each torus being designed for a specific purpose.

-Coming back to roller skating, I've participated and won several accolades in the district and state wide roller skate tournaments that I really cherish.
+And also being and avid roller skater, I've participated and won several accolades in the district and state wide roller skate tournaments that I really look  back to and cherish.

 ## Research Interests